 This analysis reveals that low-income Black families are burdened with large intergenerational education debts compared to their white peers.
 The second part of this report focuses on the implications of the racial wealth gap and how policies like PLUS have widened it.
 It shows how the PLUS program has come roaring back to life after the credit check regulation was weakened.”

 - Judith Scott-Clayton’s January report for Brookings looks at student debt over time, and adds to the picture of racial student-loan gaps.
 “The new data allow for the most comprehensive assessment to date of student debt and default from the moment students first enter college, to when they are repaying loans up to 20 years later, for two cohorts of first-time entrants…Focusing on borrowers only and projecting default rates out through year 20 (as shown in Figure 3) suggests that 70 percent of black borrowers may ultimately experience default.”
-Link.
+Link popup: yes.

 Transparency and governance

 In a recent article for the YALE LAW JOURNAL, legal scholar DAVID POZEN charts an "ideological drift" of transparency in government from the Progressive era to the present: